 Tad has held numerous leadership positions at the firm, including as chief executive officer (2007-2012) and, before that, as managing partner (2000-2004).
 He is widely credited as having led Cozen O’Connor through a period of transformational growth and having helped the firm successfully transition from founding-generation to second-generation leadership.

-Tad first joined the firm in May of 2000 as the firm’s managing partner.
-In 2004, he was appointed by Pennsylvania Governor Edward G. Rendell as the inaugural chairman of the Pennsylvania Gaming Control Board.
-During his three-year tenure as the chairman of the gaming board, Tad was responsible for overseeing the administration of Pennsylvania Act 71, which legalized slots gambling at a select number of sites within the commonwealth.
+From 2004 to 2007, Tad served as the inaugural chairman of the Pennsylvania Gaming Control Board, appointed by Pennsylvania Governor Edward G. Rendell.
+During his tenure, Tad was responsible for overseeing the administration of Pennsylvania Act 71, which legalized slots gambling at a select number of sites within the commonwealth.

-He also held the position of chairman of the Committee of Corporate General Counsels of the American Bar Association’s Section of Business Law, and, as former chair of the Pennsylvania Board of Law Examiners, he was appointed by the state Supreme Court to oversee admission to the Pennsylvania Bar.
-He served on the board of the American Corporate Counsel Association and was appointed the first president of its Delaware Valley Chapter, DELVACCA.
+He is also the former chair of the Philadelphia Municipal Authority, former board member of the Delaware River Port Authority, former chair of the Business Law Section of the ABA’s Committee of Corporate General Counsels, and former chair of the Pennsylvania Board of Law Examiners.
+He served on the board of the American Corporate Counsel Association and was the first president of its Delaware Valley Chapter.

 Tad earned his law degree from the University of Virginia School of Law in 1971 and his undergraduate degree from the University of Pennsylvania in 1968.
 He served in the U.S. Army, earning the rank of captain.